 HALBE-Rahmen

-On my way down the rabbit hole, I came across HALBE-Rahmen which offers to build you any frame that you want, in any dimension with a wide range of profiles and or selection for the glass / plexiglass now first things first, the frames that I ordered came in the format of 50x70 with plexiglass and cost around €90 this is a stark contrast to the €14 IKEA frames, but the build quality is worlds apart!
+On my way down the rabbit hole, I came across HALBE-Rahmen, which offers to build you any frame that you want, in any dimension, with a wide range of profiles and/or a selection of glass/plexiglass.
+Now, first things first: the frames that I ordered came in the 50x70 format with plexiglass and cost around €90.
+This is a stark contrast to the €14 IKEA frames, but the build quality is worlds apart!

 Shiraori (Kumo Desu ga Nani ka?)

-If you ever had an IKEA frame in your hands, you know what I mean and dot get me wrong, of course an IKEA frame for €14 cant be as good as something for €90 and I used those IKEA ones in my old apartment because they were fine, not good but fine for my old run-down apartment, but now I need something that not only displays artworks nicely but fells good and sturdy something which alone becomes a part of the living room not just a necessity.
+If you have ever had an IKEA frame in your hands, you know what I mean.
+And don't get me wrong, of course, an IKEA frame for €14 can't be as good as something for €90, and I used those IKEA ones in my old apartment because they were fine—not good, but fine for my old, run-down apartment.
+But now, I need something that not only displays artworks nicely but also feels good and sturdy, something that in itself becomes a part of the living room, not just a necessity.

 <

-Luckly i had no such problems with my new frames
+Luckily i had no such problems with my new frames

 Lupusregina Beta (Overlord)

-Enough of the philosophy, go and buy some nice frames!
+Enough of the philosophy—go and buy some nice frames!

 Link to the official "Halbe Rahmen" Store